poornimagajula/genial-toil/README.md

 |SRA03            |GHI            |Supervisor     | ************* |
 |SRA04            |JKL            |Manager        | ************* |

-#### 02. Employee/Supervisor:-
-He can only login and do related operations & if in case forgot password or any queries related to sign-in, need to contact admin person.
-His roles are, he can do operations like add, update and delete data from Database.

 ### Table 01 (raw_material_tbl)
 #### Raw Materials and it's grades